 - A French remoulade is a mayonnaise and Dijon mustard based sauce.
 In my version, I do half mayo and half Greek yogurt instead of just mayo for added protein, and to cut back a bit on calories and fat.
 And you wouldn't even know the difference!
 With added Dijon mustard, lemon juice, salt and pepper, the celery root remoulade is perfectly seasoned.

 - Usually enjoyed as a first course, aka appetizer in France, it can be served as a side salad too.
 It would got really well with red meat or pork.
 This is such a fun dish to make for people to try something new!

 How To Make Celery Root Remoulade

 - The very first step is to make the super easy remoulade.
 Mayonnaise, greek yogurt, Dijon mustard, fresh lemon juice, salt and pepper get mixed together.

 - Then is the part that take a little bit of work, but I promise you, it's all worth it!
 You'll peel the celery root with a sharp knife, by removing the top layer.
 It's pretty much the same process as peeling a pineapple.
 Cut the bottom funny looking roots, then go around the root vegetable with your knife until you see the white flesh.

 - Then the celery root is combined together with the remoulade, add some fresh fragrant parsley and voilà!
-I do recommend letting the celery root remoulade sit in the fridge covered for 30 minutes to 1 hour before eating, only because all the flavors really get together.
-But if you're in a hurry it's completely ok too.
+I do recommend letting the celery root remoulade sit in the fridge covered for 30 minutes to 1 hour before eating, only because all the flavors really get together to create that amazing creamy deliciousness.